-Hundreds of thousands stranded after British travel firm Thomas Cook collapses
+Hundreds of thousands stranded after travel firm Thomas Cook collapses

 There are around 50,000 holidaymakers affected in Greece, and around 35,000 from Nordic countries using Thomas Cook.

-“I would like to apologise to our millions of customers, and thousands of employees, suppliers and partners who have supported us for many years,” Thomas Cook Chief Executive Peter Fankhauser said in a statement.
+“I would like to apologise to our millions of customers, and thousands of employees, suppliers and partners who have supported us for many years,” Thomas Cook Chief Executive Peter Fankhauser said.

-At Manchester Airport in northwest England, all Thomas Cook branding was removed from check-in desks.
-Pictures posted on social media showed staff walking away from their final flights.
+At Manchester Airport in northern England, all Thomas Cook branding was removed from check-in desks.

 “Love my job so much, don’t want it to end,” Kia Dawn Hayward, a member of the company’s cabin crew, said on Twitter.

-The collapse could provide a boost, however, to major rival TUI, whose shares surged more than 10% on Monday, and to Europe’s overcrowded airline sector, which could benefit from the closure of Thomas Cook’s airline business.
+The collapse could provide a boost, however, to major rival TUI, whose shares surged more than 10% on Monday, and to Europe’s overcrowded airline sector.

 Founded by a Baptist preacher who wanted to steer workers away from sin, Thomas Cook went on to forge the foundations of modern mass tourism.